cloudnative-pg/cloudnative-pg/docs/src/security.md

 ### Pod Security Policies

 !!!
 Important
-    PodSecurityPolicy was deprecated in Kubernetes v1.21 and fully removed in Kubernetes v1.25, since the operator is still being tested in old versions we keep this section, but versions older than 1.25 aren't supported by the community.
+    Starting from Kubernetes v1.21, the use of `PodSecurityPolicy` has been deprecated, and as of Kubernetes v1.25, it has been completely removed.
+Despite this deprecation, we acknowledge that the operator is currently undergoing testing in older and unsupported versions of Kubernetes.
+Therefore, this section is retained for those specific scenarios.

 A [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) is the Kubernetes way to define security rules and specifications that a pod needs to meet